 On July 24, 2019, the Company filed a Certificate of Change (the "Certificate of Change") with the Nevada Secretary of State.
 The Certificate of Change provides for (i) a 1-for-15 reverse split (the "Reverse Split") of the Company's common stock, \$0.0001 par value per share, and the Company's preferred stock, \$0.0001 par value per share, (ii) a reduction in the number of authorized shares of common stock in direct proportion to the Reverse Split (i.e. from 750,000,000 shares to 50,000,000 shares), and (iii) a reduction in the number of authorized shares of preferred stock in direct proportion to the Reverse Split (i.e. from 50,000,000 shares to 3,333,333 shares).
 No fractional shares will be issued in connection with the Reverse Split.
 Stockholders who otherwise would be entitled to receive fractional shares of common stock or preferred stock, as the case may be, will have the number of post-Reverse Split shares to which they are entitled rounded up to the nearest whole number of shares.
 No stockholders will receive cash in lieu of fractional shares.

-The Reverse Split and reductions in the number of authorized shares of common stock and preferred stock will not be effective until FINRA completes its review of the transactions.
+On August 19, 2019, the Reverse Split and reductions in the number of authorized shares of common stock and preferred stock were approved by the Financial Industry Regulatory Agency ("FINRA").

 On July 26, 2019, the Company and Orbital Merger Sub, Inc., a wholly owned subsidiary of the Company ("Orbital Sub"), entered into an Agreement and Plan of Merger (the "Merger Agreement") pursuant to which the parties agreed that, effective August 6, 2019, Orbital Sub will merge with and into the Company (the "Merger"), with the Company being the surviving corporation of the Merger.
-The Merger will not be effective, in any event, however, until the review undertaken by the Financial Industry Regulatory Agency ("FINRA") is complete.
+As a result of the Merger, the Company's name changed to Orbsat Corp, effective August 6, 2019, which change was approved, on August 19, 2019 by FINRA.